Shiori Fujisaki

 Shiori Fujisaki (藤崎 詩織, Fujisaki Shiori) is a character introduced in the 1994 video game Tokimeki Memorial by Konami.
-She is one of multiple female characters that can be pursued romantically, but is considered the main character of these girls, as well as the most difficult to pursue due to her being good at everything and requiring the protagonist to be good at anything before they might date.
+She is one of multiple female characters that can be pursued romantically, but is considered the main character of these girls, as well as the most difficult to pursue due to her being proficient at everything and requiring the player's character to be widely proficient as well before they might date.
 This has earned her the nickname the "Last Boss of Dating Sims" by fans.
 She is also a virtual idol, portrayed by Mami Kingetsu, and has appeared in other works, including a live-action film and an OVA.

 She has garnered generally positive reception, receiving substantial merchandise and having many enamored fans.
 Both the difficulty of pursuing her romantically and players' romantic investment in her have been the subject of commentary.

 Concept and creation

 Shiori Fujisaki was created for the video game Tokimeki Memorial, designed by Masashi Kokura.
 She was voiced by Mami Kingetsu in various roles, including the original game, an OVA adaptation, and the drama CD.
 She was given the role after her agency sent an audition tape.
 For the original game, Kingetsu had to read from a large script, described by fellow Tokimeki Memorial actress Yōko Teppōzuka as being larger than a phone book.
 Kingetsu was worried about how difficult it may be to do the role due to Shiori being depicted as the "perfect girl"; she felt that other characters had easily defined strengths, but because Shiori was good in everything, she lacked distinct qualities.
 Kingetsu found her voice in the first game to be plain, adding that in future roles, she was able to explore different angles with her voice.
 When singing as Shiori for the first time, staff was particular about ensuring that her singing sounded like a high school student's.
 Composer Takashi Tateishi was involved in helping establish Shiori as a virtual idol, working with Kingetsu.